McAwesome123/fractalrhomb/README.md

 ## Usage

-To use, it is recommended to activate the venv (from `.venv\scripts`) and run the following command in the repository's root directory.
+To use, it is recommended to activate the venv (from `.venv\scripts` or `.\venv\bin`) and run the following command in the repository's root directory.

 ```bat
 python -i -m src.fractalthorns_api